ckern-py/Homeserver_GDrive/README.md

 # Homeserver_GDrive
 This is a repo containing a docker container that interacts with Google Drive.

+## Prerequisite
+This code requires that you already have a project set up in the google cloud console with the Drive APIs turned on for it and a Service Account running that has access to your drive folder(s).
+You will need to download the credentials for the Service Account and put the credentials.json file in the /config location

 ## Description
 This repo contains a worker project that periodically uploads files for me to Google Drive.
 The worker is complete with a SQLite DB that stores records of what was uploaded and when.
 I put an MVC app on top of the worker service to display the most recent results to the user.
 The MVC App features a min page where you can get an overview of all the information, or you can get more information by going to the individual pages.
 This solution has been put into a docker container so that you can run it on your local docker stack.